hrvthgergo/my_linux_journey/README.md

 # about linux
-## this is the learning log and documention related to my linux expirience
+## this is the my own learning log and documention related to my expirience with linux.

-i collect my knowledge and code snippets.
+i will collect knowledge summaries and code snippets here.